department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 ### If I can’t get VA dental care benefits, can I get help buying dental insurance?

-You may be able to buy dental insurance at a reduced cost through the VA Dental Insurance Program (VADIP) if you:
+You may be able to buy dental insurance at a reduced cost through the VA Dental Insurance Program (VADIP) if **one of the following is true for you**:

 - Are signed up for VA health care <br>
 ([apply now](/health-care/apply/)), **or**